finos/rune-dsl/documentation/rosetta-modelling-component.md

 ---
 title: "Rosetta Modelling Components"
 date: 2022-02-09T00:38:25+09:00
-description: "This documentation details the purpose and features of each type of model component and highlights the relationships that exist among those."
+description: "This documentation details the purpose and features of each type of model component and highlights their relationships.
+Examples drawn from the Demonstration Model, a sandbox model of the 'vehicle' domain, will be used to illustrate each of those features."
 draft: false
 weight: 2
 ---

 # Rosetta Modelling Components

-**The Rosetta syntax can express eight types of model components**:
+**The Rosetta DSL can express eight types of model components**:

 - Data
 - Meta-Data